jaromrax/shspe/README.md

 ------------
 creates .CURRENTFILE on open

-checks .REMOTEDIR on open
+checks .REMOTE_DATA_DIR on open

-searches for shspe.pk_mysql setup file on savefit
+searches for a script  *shspe.pk_mysql* setup file on savefit